AgentExpt: Automating AI Experiment Design with LLM-based Resource Retrieval Agent: Method

-\paragraph{Citation Context Extraction} Extracting faithful citation contexts is non-trivial.
+We build retrieval representations that jointly encode a candidate's first-person self-description and third-person collective perception distilled from citation contexts, and then finetune a dense retriever to maximize recall of baselines and datasets, as shown in Figure~\ref{fig5}. \paragraph{Citation Context Extraction} Extracting faithful citation contexts is non-trivial.
 Mentions of a target $t$ (baseline or dataset) are often ambiguous (acronyms and aliases) and non-indicative of use (generic related-work prose) with multiple targets sometimes packed into one sentence.
 Naively collecting surrounding sentences therefore injects noise and dilutes the signal about how $t$ is actually positioned and used.
 To reduce this noise, given a corpus paper $p$, we first locate experiment‐centric sections.
 For each mention of a target $t$ (baseline or dataset) in $p$, we extract a localized window around the mention consisting of the containing sentence plus its immediate neighbors to capture the stated purpose, setting, and outcome of using $t$.
 We keep these windows as raw citation contexts without further post-processing.
 This yields a set $C_p(t)=\{c_1,\dots,c_m\}$ for $p$.
-Because a given target $t$ may be used across many papers, we aggregate all contexts over the corpus as $C(t)=\bigcup_p C_p(t)$, which provides multiple, potentially diverse, evidence snippets about when and how $t$ is used in practice.
+Because a given target $t$ may be used across many papers, we aggregate all contexts over the corpus as $C(t)=\bigcup_p C_p(t)$, which provides multiple, potentially diverse, evidence snippets about when and how $t$ is used in practice. \paragraph{Collective Perception} Our goal is to capture a target's collective perception.
+A naive choice is to treat the pooled citation contexts $C(t)$ as this signal.
+We avoid this because a popular target may accrue thousands of mentions, far beyond the embedding model’s context window.
+To address these issues, We instantiate a target’s Collective Perception (CP) as a citation context summary.
+For each target $t$, we use GPT-4o~\cite{gpt4o2024openai} to synthesize $\mathrm{CP}(t)$ from its pooled citation contexts $C(t)$.
+The summary answers when and why the baseline or dataset is used, distilling recurring signals about task assumptions, evaluation protocols (metrics, splits, scales), typical configurations, and common co-usage patterns.
+During synthesis, we de-duplicate paraphrases, discard background or non-experimental mentions, and enforce an evidence-grounded prompt that favors majority-supported observations and avoids speculation. \paragraph{Target Representation} We adopt early text-level fusion by concatenating the target’s self-description with its collective perception $\mathrm{CP}(t)$: -0.2in